 What type of travel photographer are you?
 Perhaps you pack your iPhone and charger into your purse and call it good, or maybe you’ve got a heavy bag full of lenses and tripods for those just-in-case photo opportunities that always see to present themselves when you’re not prepared.
 This travel photography gear list is for every type of traveler and includes our top camera accessory picks from the past year.

 Below you’ll find stylish camera bags, rugged portable hard drives, and an awesome hands-free camera clip.
 All of the items listed make fabulous gifts for travel photographers, bloggers, and camera-wielding adventurers.
-We’re not including cameras or lenses in this post, but if you’re curious about our travel photography kit, you can find everything we’re currently using in our travel photography shop.
+We’re not including cameras or lenses in this post.

 Please note: This post contains affiliate links from which we earn a commission.
 We were given the Pluto Trigger and Xpedition Camera Bag to try out before writing this post.
 As always, we thank you for supporting Back Road Ramblers.